artemvang/helm-charts-infracost/charts/cloud-pricing-api/README.md

 helm repo add infracost https://infracost.github.io/helm-charts/ helm repo update
 # `cat ~/.config/infracost/credentials.yml` or run `infracost register` to create
 # a new one.
-This is used by the weekly job to download the latest cloud pricing DB dump from our service.
+This is used by the weekly job to download the latest cloud pricing data from our service.
 helm install cloud-pricing-api infracost/cloud-pricing-api --set job.infracostAPIKey="YOUR_INFRACOST_API_KEY_HERE"
 ```